satya200/meta-python/README.md

 	Ex: x = y, X * Y, (X, Y), f() etc

 3> Blocks does not define scope in python
-4> Python create new identification number for each objecy
+4> Python create new identification number for each object 5> else close is use after loop is normal exit with out any break